wultra/wultra-docs/docs/tutorials/Biometric-Liveness-Verification/Readme.md

 docker pull wultra.jfrog.io/wultra-docker/liveness-check-proxy:1.0.0-989871f80dbdf7d5e74e1655990037085c6297d9
 ```

-TODO: use the release version of Docker image

 You can use one of the supported databases:
 - PostgreSQL 13 or newer
 - Oracle Database 19c, or 21c